-The block view displays the low-level design blocks (.cxz files) you have imported into the Libero SoC project.
-This tab appears only if and when design blocks exist in the project.
+The block view displays the low-level design blocks (\.cxz files) you have imported into the Libero SoC project.
+This tab appears only when design blocks exist in the project.
 These low-level design blocks may have completed the place-and-route step and met the timing and power requirements of the design block.
-For details, refer to the Block Flow User Guide (Help > Reference Manuals).

-Figure 1-13 • Block View Example
+Figure 1-14 • Block View Example